Jacob Schiff: Early life and education

 Upon the dissolution of Budge, Schiff & Company in 1872, Schiff decided to return to Germany.
-In 1873 he became manager of the Hamburg branch of the London & Hanseatic Bank.
+In 1873, he became manager of the Hamburg branch of the London & Hanseatic Bank.
 He returned to Frankfurt, however, upon the death of his father later that year.
-In 1874 Abraham Kuhn of the banking firm of Kuhn, Loeb & Company invited him to return to New York and enter the firm.
+In 1874, Abraham Kuhn of the banking firm of Kuhn, Loeb & Company invited him to return to New York City and enter the firm.
 Not long after joining the firm of Kuhn, Loeb & Co., Schiff was in essence running the business.

 Career

 Along with H. B. Claflin, Marcellus Hartley, Robert L. Cutting, and Joseph Seligman, he was a founder of the Continental Bank of New York in August 1870.

 Kuhn, Loeb & Company

 Schiff accepted Kuhn's invitation in January 1875, bringing to Kuhn, Loeb & Company his connections with Sir Ernest Cassel of London, Robert Fleming of Dundee (later of London), and Edouard Noetzlin of the Banque de Paris et des Pays-Bas (Bank of Paris and the Netherlands or Paribas).
 On May 6, 1875, he married Therese Loeb, daughter of Solomon Loeb.
 The couple were the parents of a son, Mortimer L. Schiff and a daughter, Frieda.

 In 1885, Schiff became head of Kuhn, Loeb & Company.
-Besides financing Eastern railroads such as the Pennsylvania and the Louisville & Nashville, he took part in the reorganization of the Baltimore & Ohio Railroad in 1896–99, and at various times aided the American Smelting & Refining Company (ASARCO), the Westinghouse Electric Company, and the Western Union Telegraph Company.
+Besides financing Eastern railroads such as the Pennsylvania and the Louisville & Nashville, he took part in the reorganization of the Baltimore and Ohio Railroad in 1896–99, and at various times aided the American Smelting & Refining Company (ASARCO), the Westinghouse Electric Company, and the Western Union Telegraph Company.
 Less fortunate was his share in the reorganization in 1902 of the Metropolitan Street Railway of New York.

 He became associated with E. H. Harriman in notable contests with James J. Hill and J.P.
 Morgan & Company for control of several Western railroads.
 Schiff served as a director of the Equitable Life Assurance Society, National City Bank of New York, Central Trust Company, Western Union Telegraph Company, Union Pacific Railroad, and Bond & Mortgage Guarantee Company.
 He was elected a director of Wells Fargo & Company in September 1914 to succeed his brother-in-law, Paul Warburg, who had resigned to accept appointment to the original Federal Reserve Board.